cullingsj/Portfolio/README.md

 - Machine Learning
   - Worked in a team of 4 to implement multi-layer feedforward neural networks, stacked auto-encoders, the radial basis function, and the Naive Bayes algorithm.
   *See Machine Learning*

-## Robotics
-- Robot Vision
-  - Developed control software for university robots to complete specific tasks.

-## Electrical Engineering
-- Intro to Logical Circuits
-  - Built electrical circuits from truth tables and electrical diagrams
-  - Implementation of VHDL code to run logic sets

-## Databases
-*Primarily used:* SQLite
-- Database Systems
-  - Used SQL to built database frameworks

-- Software Engineering Applications
-  - Used SQL Workbench to built database for storing patient information
-  - Used PHP to implement database and fight SQL injection attacks